 Selenium is an essential element that is a cofactor for glutathione peroxidase (GSH-Px).
 The normal daily dietary intake of selenium is 0.01 to 0.04 parts per million (ppm), which is similar to the typical content of soil (0.05 ppm) and sea water (0.09 ppm).
 Selenium is included in many over-the-counter vitamins because its antioxidant activity has been rumored to prevent cancer.

 Selenium deficiency leads to decreased GSH-Px activity, which is associated with cell membrane damage by free radicals.
-The most serious complication of selenium deficiency is cardiomyopathy due to myocardial cell death and replacement by fibrous tissue.
+The most serious complication of selenium deficiency is painful muscle weakness and chronic congestive heart failure due to cardiomyopathy.
+Cardiac myocytes die and are replaced by fibrous tissue.
+Some patients may also exhibit macrocytosis, depigmentation of skin and hair, and elevated serum transaminase and creatine kinase levels.

-In the United States, the most common cause of selenium deficiency is use of total parenteral nutrition.
-Patients are treated with selenium supplements to maintain the serum concentration above 70 ng/mL.
+In the United States, the most common cause of selenium deficiency is use of total parenteral nutrition for longer than one week.
+Patients are treated with selenium supplements to maintain the serum concentration above 70 ug/L. Selenium deficiency can also occur in people who are severely malnourished.

 Specimen is whole blood collected into a royal blue-top (EDTA) Vacutainer tube, which is free of trace elements.
-High concentrations of gadolinium and iodine are known to interfere with most metals tests.
+High concentrations of gadolinium and iodine are known to interfere with the test of most metals.
 If either gadolinium- or iodine-containing contrast media has been administered, a specimen should not be collected for 96 hours.

 Ads